astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 ### Data source

 This example collects URLs of news articles from two API sources, [Alpha Vantage](https://www.alphavantage.co/) for financial news articles and [Spaceflight news](https://www.spaceflightnewsapi.net/) for the latest developments in space.
-The full texts of these articles is scraped and stored in Weaviate.
+A downstream task scapes the full texts of these articles and a third task imports the data to Weaviate.

 A [file containing pre-embedded articles](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/include/pre_computed_embeddings/pre_embedded.parquet) as well as a separate DAG ([`finbuddy_load_pre_embedded`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/dags/ingestion/finbuddy_load_pre_embedded.py)) to load these pre-defined embeddings are available for developing purposes.